sage-code/eve/manual/structure.md

 ```

 ## Method termination
 A method end with keyword return.
 When method is terminated, program execution will continue with the next statement after the method call.
-Keywords "exit", "fail" or "panic" can terminate a method early.
+Keyword _exit_ can terminate a method early and no error is signaled.
+To signal an error you can use _raise_ keyword.

 **Example:**
 ```